 Lacerations can range from shallow cuts to deep lacerations to the bone.
-Lacerations if deep can lead to significant blood loss and even bone damage.
-Deep lacerations cannot just be treated with simple first aid, you need to get medical help as soon as possible to prevent large amounts of blood loss.
+Lacerations are wounds that are jagged or torn and unlike abrasions, typically there is no missing skin.
+Deep laceration wounds can lead to significant blood loss and even bone damage.
+It is vital to seek medical treatment for a laceration wound right away as any delay will negatively impact the laceration repair and recovery time.
 Wisconsin Medical Group is skilled in treating lacerations and works to mitigate scarring and additional preventable damages.
-Contact us now!
+Schedule an appointment with Milwaukee’s laceration specialists today!

 Types of Lacerations treated by Milwaukee Medical Doctor